EmbeddedNim/nephyr/README.md

 - [x] Support for Firmware OTA updates using Nim
 - [x] JSON-RPC using JSON/MsgPack with default RPC methods for OTA updates
 - [x] In progress work to wrap GPIO, SPI, & I2C
-  - C wrappers exist for these, but aren't well tested and Nim api is WIP
+  - I2c exits, but needs testing
+  - copy i2c to spi/gpio

 However, this currently requires a fork of Nim at `elcritch/Nim`.
 There is work to upstream the changes.